Fire and rescue services

 Take precautions if you engage in activities that may expose you to the virus.

 Yellow fever is common in Nigeria.
 Yellow fever is a potentially fatal virus spread by mosquitoes.
-It's prevented by vaccination, which is also a requirement for entry.
+It's prevented by vaccination, which is a requirement for entry into Nigeria.
+You must provide proof of vaccination in the form of a 'yellow book'.
 Get vaccinated before you leave.

 Other common insect-borne diseases include: